 Q1.
 Did you choose NTU/NUS Psych, and why?

 Gwyn (NTU): I picked NTU Psychology.
-At that point, I had already fixated on psychology as the career field that I intended to stay in for the rest of my life, for better or for worse, through the good and the bad (very dramatic, I’ll probably eat my words later), so I wanted to get into it straight away like 现在马上立刻 HAHAHAHA.
+At that point, I had already fixated on psychology as the career field that I intended to stay in for the rest of my life, for better or for worse (very dramatic, I’ll probably eat my words later), so I wanted to get into it straight away like 现在马上立刻 HAHAHAHA.

 I picked NTU Psych because: